-- Anne Pope is a registered voter in Albany County, New York.
+- 7. Anne Pope is a registered voter in Albany County, New York.
 She resides in the First Legislative District under both Local Law C and the AHEJ Plan. - 8.
 Janis Gonzalez is a registered voter in Albany County, New York.
 She resides in the Sixth Legislative District under Local Law C and in the First Legislative District under the AHEJ Plan.

-- 9. Wanda Willingham resides in Albany, New York, is a registered voter in Albany County and is an elected member of the Albany County Legislature.
+- 9. Wanda Willingham resides in Albany, New York, is a registered voter in Albany County and was a three-term elected member of the Albany County Legislature.
 She resides in the Second Legislative District under both Local Law C and the AHEJ Plan. - 10.
-Defendant County of Albany (hereinafter the "County") is a municipality organized pursuant to the laws of the State of New York, and its business office is located at 112 State Street, Albany, New York, which is located within the County of Albany, State of New York. - 11.
-Defendant Albany County Board of Elections, pursuant to the laws of the State of New York, is vested with the authority and power to conduct county elections for the offices of members of the Albany County Legislature. - 12.
+Geraldine Bell resides in Albany, New York, and is a registered voter in Albany County.
+She resides in the Second Legislative District under both Local Law C and the AHEJ Plan. - 11.
+Samuel Coleman resides in Albany, New York, is a registered voter in Albany County, and was a candidate for election to the Albany County Legislature in 2011.
+He resides in the Third Legislative District under both Local Law C and the AHEJ Plan. - 12.
+Lee Pinckney resides in Albany, New York, and is a registered voter in Albany County.
+He resides in the First Legislative District under both Local Law C and the AHEJ Plan. - 13.
+Defendant County of Albany (hereinafter the "County") is a municipality organized pursuant to the laws of the State of New York, and its business office is located at 112 State Street, Albany, New York, which is located within the County of Albany, State of New York. - 14.
+Defendant Albany County Board of Elections, pursuant to the laws of the State of New York, is vested with the authority and power to conduct county elections for the offices of members of the Albany County Legislature. - 15.
 At all times relevant and material to this action, the Defendants, their officers, agents, attorneys and employees were responsible for the election policies and procedures for the County of Albany as well as all other governmental functions of the County.